 Air pollution is a mixture of solid particles and gases in the air.
 Many activities pollute the air we breathe, including driving cars and trucks; burning coal, oil, and other fossil fuels; and even such everyday activities as dry cleaning, painting operations, and filling your car with gas.
 When these gases and particles accumulate in the air in high enough concentrations, they can harm us and our environment.
 The Clean Air Act, first passed in 1970, was created to clean up air pollution and help protect the health of all Americans.

 To learn more about your outdoor and indoor air quality, visit the links below.

-Homeowners and renters insurance protect your personal property against damage or loss, and insures you in case someone gets hurt while on your property.
+Homeowners and renters insurance protect your home and personal property against damage or loss, and insures you in case someone gets hurt while on your property.
 You may already have insurance on your home if you have a mortgage on the property, because most lenders make insurance a condition of the loan.